Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils Total and Moneyline

-Take a look at the favorite, total and moneyline for this matchup posted at multiple sportsbooks.
+Take a look at the favorite, total and moneyline for this matchup on different sportsbooks.

 |Hurricanes Moneyline